Frequently Asked Questions

 Q: What happens at YDW?

-A: The YDW schedule features lots of dancing — contra, English, and more — as well as opportunity to play, call, and develop community-building skills.
-Experimentation and discussion sessions are also at the heart of what we do.
-To emphasize how central these sessions are, the first YDW called this the Bread & Butter session.
+A: The YDW schedule features lots of dancing — contra, English, and more — as well as opportunities to play, call, and develop community-building skills.
+Experimentation and large-scale discussion sessions are also at the heart of what we do.
+We’d love to hear more ideas about how we can effectively incorporate these goals into sessions that you would enjoy.

 Q: How does registration work?